TayKimmy/CSA-Repository/index.md

 ## Build you Home Page here
 This is about your journey.
 Start now!!!
-## Overview of Hacks, Study and Tngibles
+## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.

 - Plans, Lists, [Scrum Boards](https://clickup.com/blog/scrum-board/) help you to track key events, show progress and record time.
 Effort is a big part of your class grade.
 Show plans and time spent!